qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 not be interested in reading the rest of this chapter.
 Make sure you install
 |qg| in your system using the standalone installer.
 That will automatically
 install SAGA, GRASS and OTB in your system and configure them so they can be run from |qg|.
-All the algorithms in the simplified view of the toolbox will be ready to be run without needing any further configuration.
-If installing through OSGeo4W application, make sure you select for insttallation SAGA and OTB as well.
+All the algorithms from these providers will be ready to be run without needing any further configuration.
+If installing through OSGeo4W application, make sure you select for installation SAGA, GRASS and OTB as well.

 If you want to know more about how these providers work, or if you want to use some